codemmmmm/file_indexer_searcher/README.md

 * sort pie charts again after adding "other"
 * docs: describe where and how to e.g. add more plots etc
 * IF NO FILE MATCHED THE PATTERN, PLOTS THROW ERROR?
+  * also error if pattern is only whitespace